soerr/UnturnedDocumentation/Config.json/browser.md

 ![bookmarks page](assets/bookmarks.png "Bookmarked servers in Unturned menu")

-### Video Tutorial
-Check out our video tutorial on how to configure this section.

-[video=7946e77b-f309-4261-9ae7-43f7bc38f43c]

 ### Conclusion
 This is all you need to know about the `Browser` section in the `Config.json` file.
 Here's an example of a complete `Browser` section in the `Config.json` file from my Unturned America server to help you understand how it all fits together:
 ```json